 LONDON, UK (March 28, 2020) – The LIMUN Foundation today announces the appointment of Benjamin Santhouse-James as Secretary-General of LIMUN.
 His appointment takes effect immediately.

 Benjamin Santhouse-James is currently pursuing a Geophysics MSci degree at Imperial College London on a Society of Exploration Geophysics Scholarship.
-He has been active with the Imperial College MUN Society and has previously served as our Under-Secretary-General Finance and Deputy Secretary-General.
-He is also involved with Imperial's COP26 (United Nations Climate Change Conference) Working Group and the organisation of COY16, the Youth Summit to COP26.
+He has served as Treasurer of the Imperial College MUN Society and as our Under-Secretary-General Finance and Deputy Secretary-General for LIMUN 2020.
+He is also involved with the organisation of COY16, the Youth Summit to COP26.
+Professionally, Ben has interned with Deutsche Bank and Deloitte, as well as a boutique energy consultancy.

 Ben becomes the Twenty-Second Secretary-General of the University conference.
 Recent Secretaries-General include Zeina Dowidar (2020), Charis Yeap (2019), Dijana Spasenoska (2018) and Afolabi Adekaiyaoja (2017).